KuSpa/Karthograph/README.md

 There are four seasons, each of which have certain (random) objectives to fulfil and a certain number of shape cards to be played.
 The objectives are known from the beginning, so each player should place their shapes with the objectives in mind.

-The player with the most points (which he gets by fulfilling the objectives) wins in the end.
+The player with the most points (which they get by fulfilling the objectives) wins in the end.

 ## The (implemented) Game
 ### Overview